Can Cats Eat Cheese?

 Cats and Cheese Don’t Really Mix

-According to experts in veterinary medicine and feline nutrition, it’s not natural for kitties to consume dairy products, including cheese.
-Your cat is an obligate carnivore in need of meat, just like felines in the wild, so milk and cheese aren’t foods that your furry friend would need for health.
+According to experts in veterinary medicine and feline nutrition, it’s actually not natural for kitties to consume dairy products, including cheese.
+Your cat is an obligate carnivore in need of meat, just like felines in the wild, so milk and cheese aren’t foods that your furry friend would necessarily need for overall health.

 Related: Can Cats Eat Tuna?

-Note: if you want to avoid giving your cat dairy, be sure to read the ingredients label on any foods and treats that you’re feeding him, as some brands include cheese in their formulations.
+Note: If you want to avoid giving your cat dairy, be sure to read the ingredients label on any foods and treats that you’re feeding him, as some brands include cheese in their formulations.

 What If It’s an Occasional Treat?

 Some cat owners will give their pets a bit of cheese every once in a while as a little treat.
-This might be fine, especially if your cat tolerates the dairy, but it’s best to keep it a rare occasion.
+This might be fine, especially if your cat tolerates the dairy, but it’s best to keep it to a rare occasion.

-Although cheese isn’t considered dangerous, it isn’t considered a part of a healthy diet for cats either.
+Although cheese isn’t considered dangerous, it isn’t considered a part of a healthy or natural diet for cats either.
 But if your pet insists that you give him some, stick with a small amount of cheese that’s made from plain milk.
 Your kitty’s digestive tract might also tolerate cheese that’s made from goat’s milk, rather than cow’s milk, as it tends to be easier for cats to digest it.
 And, according to experts, you should avoid giving your kitty any blue cheese or cheeses that are described as rich.

 Again, feeding a cat cheese isn’t generally recommended, but these suggestions are considered better options if you really want to give your kitty some cheese.
 And if your pet does experience any symptoms, such as gas or diarrhea, after having cheese, it’s best to just eliminate it from your pet’s diet altogether.
 With so many other feline-appropriate treats, there’s no need to stick with cheese if it doesn’t make your feline feel good.